Welcome to the School of Information Management!

 How do libraries, archives, museums, government agencies and other organizations connect and engage with their communities?
 Is it possible that needs and interests can be met in a shifting, and increasingly digital, information landscape?
 How do we protect privacy, ensure security and intellectual freedom?
 How do we as a society provide space for all to be included in the conversation?

 When you join SIM, you become part of a vibrant community of dedicated faculty, staff and alumni.
 Our alumni can be found leading cultural and heritage institutions, in senior government roles, and working within organizations across Canada and internationally to help harness information as a competitive asset for change and innovation.
-You will have many options for experiential learning, from practicum placements, to job shadows, you will work with real clients and complete research projects.
-Each year, our students organize an annual conference, Information without Borders (IWB) providing a forum for interdisciplinary discussion on central topics affecting all professions represented within the Faculty of Management.
-They spearhead the Dalhousie Journal of Interdisciplinary Management (DJIM), a peer reviewed journal publishing high quality work by Dalhousie students in all areas of management.
-You will also have the opportunity to lead student organizations and professional associations, to work with a professional mentor, to participate in social and networking events, and to form personal and professional friendships that will guide you through your career.
+You will have many options for experiential learning – from practicum placements to job shadows – where you will work with real clients and complete research projects.
+Each year, our students organize an annual conference, Information without Borders (IWB), that provides a forum for interdisciplinary discussion on central topics affecting all professions represented within the Faculty of Management.
+They spearhead the Dalhousie Journal of Interdisciplinary Management (DJIM), a peer-reviewed journal publishing high-quality work by Dalhousie students in all areas of management.
+You will also have the opportunity to lead student organizations and professional associations, to work with a professional mentor, to participate in social and networking events and to form personal and professional friendships that will guide you through your career.

 Discover Information Management – the career for the digital age.